Cost of living in Canada

 Table 7: Average travel costs in Canadian cities (CAD)

-One thing I found really strange when I moved to Canada was that the gas price varies often and dramatically.
+The prices in the table above pretty much align with what we see.
+But one thing I found really strange when I moved to Canada was that the gas price varies often and dramatically.
 It can change multiple times a day by easily 10c / litre.
+It’s crazy!

 I can’t say any particular gas chain (Shell, Petro-Canada, Esso) is consistently cheaper than the others.
 But Ultramar, at least here in Ottawa, is often the cheapest.